chuanyun/Deep-Learning-in-Time-Series/README.md

 This project aims to use machine learning to try to solve a Kaggle competition problem - Web Traffic Time Series Forecasting (https://www.kaggle.com/c/web-traffic-time-series-forecasting).

-A report is generated in PDF file.
+A report is generated in the PDF file.

 All the python code is implemented in the IPython notebook.

 ## Dataset

-The dataset is from a Kaggle competition and here is the link: https://www.kaggle.com/c/web-traffic-time-series-forecasting/data
+The dataset is from a Kaggle competition and here is the link:

+https://www.kaggle.com/c/web-traffic-time-series-forecasting/data